 The origins of the Pacific’s diverse peoples can be traced back along seaways to mainland Asia.
 The people of the ancient period (50,000–25,000 BC) had a palaeolithic (Old Stone Age) technology and a hunting and foraging economy.
 Setting off in simple rafts, they gradually dispersed through the large islands of South-East Asia.
 Eventually they reached Australia and New Guinea, which were then connected by a land bridge.

 These ancient people ultimately travelled as far into Melanesia as the southern end of the main chain of the Solomon Islands.
-They made a remarkable series of adaptations to diverse environments, which ranged from tropical islands in the north to glacial Tasmania in the south, from coastline to interior, and from rainforest to near-desert.
+They made a remarkable series of adaptations to diverse environments, which ranged from tropical islands in the north to chilly Tasmania in the south, from coastline to interior, and from rainforest to near-desert.

 This wider region is known as Near Oceania.
 It consists of New Guinea, the Bismarck Archipelago, the Admiralty Islands and the Solomon Islands.